When I lived in Los Angeles, I noticed they have a strange speaking pattern.

 “We’re in talks to do a pilot for the fall.”

-“I’m getting ready to work on some new material with a writer from Friends.”
+“I’m getting ready to work on some new material with a hit writer.”

 Of course these are the things some people have to tell themselves to be hopeful when facing another day of challenges.